secretstartups/handbook/people-group/learning-and-development/newsletter/FY22-Q1/index.html.md

 ## Learner Spotlight

 Our Learner Spotlight for this quarter is [John Long](https://about.gitlab.com/company/team/#john_long).
 We would like to thank [Aric Buerer](https://about.gitlab.com/company/team/#abuerer) for nominating John!
+Continue reading to learn more about John and how he prioritizes learning.

 * **What is your current role at GitLab?**
    * _John_: I am a Senior Support Engineer.